MasterZephyr/EndlessAbyssOfContent.io/FrontendPrac/ProfilePicComponent/README-template.md

 - Flexbox

 ### What I learned
-I learnt the use of flexbox and how it allows for items in <div> to be resized and shifted.
+I learnt the use of flexbox and how it allows for items in "<div>" to be resized and shifted.
 I also learnt a little bit more how position works when using absolute or relative.
 ```html
 <div class="mainCardBG">
       <div class="TopPattern">